joely-nelson/GEA-CSE-599/README.md

 ```

 TODO: Include links to download the successfully finetuned models.
+AN option would be writing a script do download them with wget, but not sure if this works with google drive...

 Adding environments to jupyter notebook